Minimum Tank Size: 29 Gallons Minimum, 55 Gallons Recommended

 In the wild weather loaches are omnivores, and much of their diet is made up of algae and plant material at the bottom of ponds and shallow streams.
 They will also opportunistically feed on insects, snails and small invertebrates.

 In the home aquarium, this can be mimicked by feeding them a spirulina based pellet or flake, and a high quality flake food.
-One of the best prepared foods for them is New Life Spectrum Community Formula Sinking.
+One of the best prepared foods for them is Hikari Sinking Wafers.
 They should also be fed frozen foods as a treat, with their favorites being tubifex or blackworms, bloodworms and daphnia.

 If you don’t have access to a spirulina based food, they can also be fed vegetables on a regular basis.
 The most readily accepted vegetables are blanched zucchini medallions, shelled peas and cucumber medallions.
 It doesn’t take long for a few adult weather loaches to devour a whole zucchini medallion, but you should still remove any uneaten vegetables after 24 hours.
 This helps to prevent it from rotting and fouling the aquarium water.